LaunchCodeEducation/csharp-web-dev-curriculum/content/assignments/hello-world/auto-grading-test.md

    ```
 1. Run all of your tests using the Test Explorer window.
    1. Mac Users:
-      1. **View** > **Tests**
+      1. **View** > **Testing**
-      1. Select the green triangle on the left of the Test Explorer Window.
+      1. Select the stacked triangles on the right of the Test Explorer Window.
       1. In the Test Explorer, step through the file tree until you find the failed test.
-      1. If you need more help running the tests, checkout this [guide](https://learn.microsoft.com/en-us/visualstudio/mac/testing?view=vsmac-2022#running-tests) for running tests in Visual Studio for Mac.
+      1. If you need more help running the tests, checkout this [guide](https://code.visualstudio.com/docs/csharp/testing) for running tests with C# Dev Kit.
    1. Windows Users
       1. **Test** > **Windows** > **Test Explorer**
       1. Select the `Run All` icon to run all of your tests.